 (C) Reuters.
 A man holds a fuel pump at a gas station in Rio de Janeiro, Brazil July 8, 2021.
 REUTERS/Amanda Perobelli/Files

-TOKYO/SINGAPORE (Reuters) -Oil prices fell for a second day on Friday after the International Energy Agency warned that demand growth for crude and its products had slowed sharply as surging COVID-19 cases worldwide forced governments to revive movement restrictions.
+LONDON (Reuters) -The Brent benchmark oil price fell for a second day on Friday, albeit holding above $70 a barrel, after the International Energy Agency warned that demand growth for crude is slowing sharply owing to the spread of coronavirus variants.

 “The sudden about-face by the IEA has shaken nerves and capped the oil rally, bringing home the reality of the impact of the Delta variant,” said Jeffrey Halley, OANDA’s senior market analyst for Asia Pacific.